 Alfa Romeo Giulia

 The official line is that the Quadrifoglio engine is “inspired by Ferrari technology and technical skills.”
-This is the most powerful Alfa Romeo ever to be sold, and the first saloon with rear-wheel drive since the 75 went out of production in 1992.
+This is the most powerful Alfa Romeo ever to be sold, and the first saloon with the rear-wheel drive since the 75 went out of production in 1992.

 Mercedes-Benz E-Class is now in its 10th generation.
 Last century’s undisputed king of the executive car.
 The headlines are impressive: the car is lighter and has an ultra-aerodynamic body with the lowest drag in its class.

 The Volvo estate is a motoring icon.
 But with the new V90, it’s more beautiful than ever.
 With its T8 Twin Engine, the Volvo V90 accomplishes the ultimate in performance without compromise.
-Hybrid mode gives smooth and efficient everyday driving.
+The hybrid mode gives smooth and efficient everyday driving.
 In pure electric mode, journeys are near silent with zero emissions.
 Power mode combines petrol and electric power to give you maximum performance.